VAR (Video Assistant Referee) technology played a huge part at the Women's World Cup in France

-They can't see or hear what's going on when a VAR decision is being discussed.
+They often can't see or hear what's going on when a VAR decision is being discussed.

 Many also feel that as VAR is not used to make all decisions, it isn't right that some wrong decisions would be overturned but others could still stand.

 Many people feel football took too long to adopt using video technology, arguing other sports had been using it for a long time.

 For example, Hawk-eye cameras are used in tennis to see if a ball was in or out, and a TMO - television match official - is used in rugby to help the referee on the pitch determine if a try should be allowed or not.

 When Fifa announced that VAR would be used at the World Cup in Russia for the first time, it was a significant moment for football.